kluskaj/mira-sparco/README.md

 ## Usage

-add the following options to mira2
+add the following options to mira2:

--sparco_model=     the model you want to use (See Sect.
-Implemented Models) -sparco_params=    a vector of parameters corresponding to your sparco model (e.g. -params=0.4,1 ) -sparco_w0=        central wavelengths for flux power laws computation for chromaticity (See Sect.
+´-sparco_model=´     the model you want to use (See Sect.
+Implemented Models)

+´-sparco_params=´    a vector of parameters corresponding to your sparco model (e.g. ´-params=0.4,1´ )

+´-sparco_w0=ś        central wavelengths for flux power laws computation for chromaticity (See Sect.
 Implemented Models)

 ## Implemented Models